OCD Therapy for Trauma Survivors

 Affirming, Trauma-Informed OCD Therapy: Who It’s For

-For trauma survivor adults and teens 16+ who want OCD therapy that understands your trauma— where you can:
+For trauma survivors (adults and teens 16+) who want OCD therapy that understands your trauma— where you can:

 You don’t have to navigate this alone.
 With specialized, inclusive support, you can do deeper work on your OCD and feel more free in your life.

 Struggling to find a therapist who’s the right fit?
-I’m a queer, trans, non-binary, AuDHD, non-monogamous therapist with lived experience of OCD, and I specialize in helping trauma survivor adults and teens 16+ navigate OCD that targets your ethics, values, and sense of self.
+I’m a queer, trans, non-binary, AuDHD, non-monogamous therapist with lived experience of OCD, and I specialize in helping trauma survivors navigate OCD that targets your ethics, values, and sense of self.

 I understand firsthand how intrusive thoughts and doubt loops can take over your day— and I provide private-pay, discreet telehealth so you can get support safely and conveniently.